robbert-vdh/yabridge/README.md

 3. The plugin then sets up a Unix domain socket endpoint to communicate with the Wine VST host somewhere in a temporary directory.
 I chose to use Unix domain sockets rather than shared memory to avoid having to do manual synchronization and because they have very low overhead.
-Since the Wine VST host can't access the Linux VST host's memory we would have to copy audio buffers in either case.
+This also makes it possible to send arbitrarily large data without having to split it into chunks first, which is useful for transmitting audio and preset data.
 4. The plugin launches the Wine VST host in the detected wine prefix, passing the name of the `.dll` file it should be loading and the path to the Unix domain socket that was just created.